TaxFairness/LymeTaxIncr2022/Details.md

 Also, the [Elderly Tax Exemption](https://www.lymenh.gov/assessing-department/pages/elderly-tax-exemption) applies to property owners who are at least 65 years old and meet certain income requirements.

-The Select Board meets on Thursday February 10th at 9:00 am.
+The Select Board plans to discuss this subject on Thursday February 10th at 9:00 am.
-Questions will be addressed about the variation in tax increases (and decreases) since they don't seem to follow any clear logic or pattern.
-Please feel free to attend in person or tune in via zoom.
+Questions about the variation in tax increases (and decreases) will be addressed since they don't seem to follow any clear logic or pattern.
+Please feel free to attend in-person or tune in via zoom (Link coming...)